jessesquires/JSQMessagesViewController/README.md

 ## About

-I initially developed this control to use in [Hemoglobe](http://www.hemoglobe.com) for private messages between users.
+I initially developed this framework to use in [Hemoglobe](http://bit.ly/hemoglobeapp) for private messages between users.

-As it turns out, messaging is a popular thing that iOS devs and users want.
-Thus, I am supporting this project in my free time and have added features way beyond what [Hemoglobe](http://www.hemoglobe.com) ever needed.
+As it turns out, messaging is something that iOS devs and users really want.
+Messaging of any kind has turned out to be an increasingly popular mobile app feature in all sorts of contexts and for all sorts of reasons.
+Thus, I am supporting this project in my free time and have added features way beyond what Hemoglobe ever needed.

 Check out my work at [Hexed Bits](http://www.hexedbits.com).